 Judy Sizemore is a freelance writer, arts and cultural consultant, community artist and teaching artist.
 She serves as an arts education consultant to Kentucky Educational Television, the University of Kentucky Department of Anthropology and several school districts, focusing on integrating arts across the curriculum and 21st Century Learning Skills/Unbridled Learning.
 She developed the Arts across the Curriculum Program for the City of Berea and helps to coordinate the city’s annual Festival of Learnshops.
 She was instrumental in developing the Community Scholars Program of the Kentucky Folklife Program.
 She is certified as both a Community Scholar and Community Scholar Trainer and serves as a cultural researcher for Berea College External Programs.
 She has developed regional and community-based cultural heritage driving tours, cell phone tours, and cultural websites.
 Sizemore served as outreach director for the Kentucky Arts Council for four years and before that as a regional circuit rider for the Kentucky Arts Council in Eastern Kentucky.

 Judy talked about her life as an artist and work with artists throughout Kentucky over the years after she moved to the state with her husband.
-Video
+Transcript Video

 Dobree is an artist working in weaving and felt and also photography.
 Although born in Mississippi, she was raised in Kentucky.
 A Wellesley College graduate, she started her working life on the West Coast in computer project management.
 She returned to Kentucky and now lives on a farm outside of Frankfort.

 She talks about her creative process and the importance of spinning and dyeing her own yarns.
 She, also, outlines the development of her artistic career from influential workshops to exhibitions both nationally and internationally.
 Starting with recording inspirational natural scenes, photography has developed into another mode of expression.
 Most recently, she has been exploring the creative possibilities of felting.
-Video
+Transcript Video